asharahmed/psac-support/README.md

 ## Credits

-This web application was created by Ashar Ahmed, a proud union member.
 It is not affiliated with PSAC.